Eronixy/SOOP/README.md

 # SOOP - Focus more, code less.

 ## Introduction
-SOOP is an enhanced version of the Java programming language, designed with a Python-like syntax to improve readability, simplify programming for beginners, and provide a shorter, more concise syntax for developers.
-It aims to make object-oriented programming (OOP) more comprehensible by minimizing repetitive constructs and increasing productivity.
+SOOP is an enhanced version of the Java programming language, designed with a Python-like syntax to improve readability, simplify programming for beginners, and provide a shorter, more concise syntax.

 ## Technology Stack
 SOOP Analyzer is built with:
 - Vite + React frontend
 - Flask backend

+## Features
+- Python-like syntax for Java programming
+- Improved readability and simplicity
+- Vite + React frontend for fast and efficient UI development
+- Flask backend for robust and scalable server-side processing

 ## Repository Structure
 - `backend/`: Contains the backend implementation in Python.